 - 1 (7g) Chicken or Vegetable Stock Cube (use reduced salt when possible)

 Always check the label of each ingredient for allergy warnings.

 Please note the cost per serving may now be slightly higher due to rising prices in supermarkets.

 - Dice chicken into bite size pieces.
 Dissolve the stock cube in 1 pint (600ml) boiling water.

 - Heat the oil in a large pan then add the chicken to the pan.
 Cook for 2-3 minutes stirring continuously to stop the chicken sticking.

 - Add the rice to the pan and cook for a further 1 minute then add the stock.

-- Bring to the boil and then lower the heat and place lid on the pan.
-Cook for 20- 30 minutes stirring occasionally.
-If necesssary add additional water to the pan.
+- Bring to the boil, then lower the heat and place a lid on the pan.
+Cook for 20-30 minutes stirring occasionally.
+If necessary add additional water to the pan.

-- When the rice begins to soften, remove the pan lid to allow the liquid to be fully absorbed, and stir in the frozen peas straight from the freezer.
-Add black pepper to taste.
+- When the rice begins to soften, remove the pan lid to allow the liquid to be fully absorbed.
+Add the peas to heat through and season with black pepper.

 - The risotto is ready once the rice is fully cooked and the stock has been absorbed, leaving a creamy dish to serve.

 Buy diced chicken to save time chopping.